soeurngsar/menubuilder/README.md

 ```

 ### Get Menu Items By Menu Name
-In this example, you must have a menu named  *Admin*
+In this example, you must have a menu named  *Primary*

 ```php
 use SoeurngSar\MenuBuilder\app\Facades\Menu;